get-convex/dryad/README.md

-# dryad - talk to your tree.
+# dryad - talk to your tree

 Easy semantic code search on any GitHub repository in ~1000 SLOC.